shred/acme4j/src/doc/docs/development/provider.md

 Session session = new Session("https://api.example.org/directory");
 ```

-ACME providers are "plug-ins" to _acme4j_ that are specialized on a single CA. The example above would then look like this (if the CA is supported by _acme4j_):
+ACME providers are "plugins" to _acme4j_ that are specialized on a single CA. The example above would then look like this (if the CA is supported by _acme4j_):

 ```java
 Session session = new Session("acme://example.org");